Discover our predictions for the top 14 jobs of the future and find the right online courses to take for each career path.

-Coding is fast becoming one of the most sought-after skills for technology companies and between researcher groups.
-It has caused some European countries to add coding to the primary school curriculum, and here in the UK, one school has even hired a child coding prodigy to teach coding at a school in Coventry.
+The increasing importance of programming has caused some European countries to add coding to the primary school curriculum – here in the UK, one school has even hired a child coding prodigy to teach coding at a school in Coventry.
 How old do you think the new member of staff is?
 Well, she’s just ten years old!

 There is no doubt that coding is going to pave the way for new jobs in the future.
 But as it may take some time for those primary school kids to reach the job market, there is an obvious gap that needs filling for the immediate coding market.
 Reskilling to make this career change can even increase your salary by 38%.

 They are already been used in the automotive industry to record the history of vehicles to prevent seller fraud.
 Nobody will be able to lie about the car’s mileage or maintenance when all this information is recorded on the blockchain and 100% secure.

-#3: Virtual reality technician
+3. Virtual reality jobs

-#5: Big data analyst
+5. Big data analyst

-Data analysts are going to become the new leaders in the niche of businesses development.
+Data analysts are going to become the new leaders in the niche of business development.
 And they are already taking over the department thanks to big data and the ability to analyse huge amounts of information for the benefit of their employers.

 Only by looking into streams of data can they make accurate predictions and inform business leaders to make the right decisions.
 If you like numbers and breaking down complex information into real-life decisions, this is a current job that should bring home the bacon for a lifetime.
 Check out our data analytics courses, from marketing analytics with the University of Virginia to big data analytics with Griffith University.

-#7: AI jobs
+7. AI jobs

 Artificial Intelligence (AI) is much further along the process compared to virtual reality.
 With Elon Musk talking of putting chips in peoples’ heads to create superhumans, the possibilities of AI technology really do open your eyes.